Visiting Sydney's Wildlife

 Despite the infamous reputation Australia has earned in memes and travel warnings, I’m here to testify that my experience has been far from a scene out of a wildlife horror film.
 I have yet to see a single snake.
 Not on the road, not in the bushes, and not lurking in my shoes.
 And the spiders?
 None have made a surprise appearance in my bedroom, bathroom, or any indoor space for that matter.

 Instead, what I have seen is a country teeming with vibrant, unique wildlife—none of which have tried to kill me (so far).
-So, I hope this post showed a bit of how Australia's wild life can be quite unique, and worth a visit!
+So, I hope this post showed a bit of how Australia's wildlife can be unique, and worth a visit!

 Comments